BestTimesToVisit.com Logo

 transport

 Embrace walking!
-Matera's Sassi districts are a labyrinth of stairs and narrow alleys, best explored on foot.
-Wear comfortable, sturdy shoes – you'll be doing a lot of climbing, and cobblestones can be slippery, especially after rain.
-Leave the car behind; parking is outside the historic center and often challenging.
+Matera's Sassi districts are a labyrinth of staircases and narrow alleys, and the best way to explore is on foot.
+Wear comfortable, sturdy shoes, as you'll be doing a lot of climbing and descending on uneven stone paths.
+Parking is also extremely limited and expensive within the historic center, so leave your car at your accommodation or a designated parking lot outside the Sassi.

 food